Burn Morel Maps and E-Book

 Burn Morels: A Modern Forager’s Guide to Finding Mushrooms

 Our burn maps are curated, meaning we have spent hours sorting through the fires – removing many poor choices and also fires in areas that are inaccessible (and unlawful) for picking.
-Additionally, we have chosen 10-20 top picks and have provided details and tips on each of these burns.
-Unabridged maps containing all fires will be included.
+We rank the fires in each state and focus on “A” rated fires which are sure to produce massive fruiting if the weather cooperates.

 The maps show fires and their perimeters using a Google Map rendering engine.
 This includes a satellite basemap and a hybrid terrain basemap (topo + roads).